-What: Archery Club, founded last fall, offers students a chance to practice archery in a safe and relaxed environment at Middletown Archery Club in nearby Lima, Pa.
+What: Archery Club, founded last fall, offers students a chance to practice archery in a safe and relaxed environment at Middletown Archery Club in nearby Media, Pa.
 (It’s about 12 miles from campus.)
 Middletown has friendly, approachable coaches who can set up beginners and give more experienced archers tips for improvement.

 Who: Katharine Bancroft ’20 and Oliver Hughes ’20 are the club’s co-founders and co-heads.
 Hughes, who led his high school’s archery club, brought his interest with him to Haverford.
 Bancroft, who had no prior archery experience but wanted to try a sport with an emphasis on self-improvement rather than winning, joined Hughes to start the club.
 Usually, six to eight students, including Bancroft and Hughes, attend every weekend.